williaster/wepay_transactions/readme.md

 The browser will stuggle when data size approaches or exceeds single digit MB (i.e., # of transactions exceeds ~40k).
 Currently there is a d3.wepay._maxTransactions parameter that filters transactions, taking the last _maxTransactions transactions loaded.
 A future improvement might be sampling data instead of using recency cutoffs, currently this would have to be done back-side.

 ##Dependencies
-In addition to this repo's d3.wepay modules, there are a few JavaScript and Python library dependencies for this web app.
+In addition to this repo's d3.wepay modules, there are a few JavaScript and Python library dependencies, as well as some local data that are required for this web app.

 ###Python:
 * **Pandas** -- for transaction data parsing